MichelVos/mysqlram/README.md

 ## Installation
 Copy mysqlram to /etc/init.d
-maybe it is necessary to chmod +x then file
+maybe it is necessary to chmod +x the file

 Now run
 ```